For many reasons, timber lined interiors are making a comeback in contemporary homes and buildings.

 Timber has a positive impact on the environment, too.
 While plasterboard is difficult to recycle, around 20,000 tons go into landfill every year - in Sydney alone!
 (Globally around 80 million tons of plasterboard goes into landfill.)
 In contrast, timber stores carbon and is a great way to reduce the carbon footprint of your home.

-This is especially true of Vulcan timber panelling, which is Australia’s first verified carbon negative timber product, with a certified Environmental Product Declaration (EPD) achieved last year.
+This is especially true of Vulcan timber panelling, which is verified to store more carbon than is used in its production, with a certified Environmental Product Declaration (EPD) achieved last year.

 Vulcan timber is preservative free, making it compostable and safe to dispose of.
 The thermal modification process that Vulcan wood undertakes also means that there are no damaging chemicals leaching into the air after it is applied.